apurva-gupta/Stance-Detection/README.md

-# Stance-Detection
+# Stance-Detection-
-Stance Detection of Tweets using various CL Approaches
+Stance detection of tweets using Computational Linguistic Techniques

+Please read the report for further details.